 With permission from FOODNETWORK.COM, here is how to make Tempura Hot Dog Octopus.

-*Note* I decided to make mine full sized.
-To make yours smaller like the photo above, just cut the hot dogs in half first, then create the legs.
+*Note* I decided to make mine full sized and used regular sized hot dogs instead of cocktail franks.
+To make yours smaller like the photo above, you can buy cocktail sized franks or just cut the hot dogs in half first, then create the legs.
 I also “cheated” and took a short cut by buying Tempura Batter in a box from the grocery store.
 Just add water and you’re ready to roll.

 - 1 cup all-purpose flour